DanielBerns/how_to_image_classifier/README.md

 # README

-How to design, implement, test, and deploy image classifiers, with deep neural networks.
+How to design, implement, test, and deploy image classifiers with deep neural networks.

 ## What is this repository for?